Qengineering/YoloCam/README.md

 ![output image]( https://qengineering.eu/images/YoloCheckOut.webp )<br><br>
 After a successful payment, you receive an email with the 8-digit key.<br>
 The instructions on how to unlock the app are shown on the [congratulations page](https://qengineering.eu/congratulations.html).<br>
-It is all very simple and self explanatory.
+It is all very simple and self-explanatory.

 ------------